Imaduddin (activist)

-Imaduddin Abdulrahim (1931 – 2008) was an Indonesian religious and political activist and the spiritual head of the Indonesian Association of Muslim Intellectuals (ICMI).
+Imaduddin Abdulrahim (21 April 1931 – 2 August 2008), also known as Bang Imad, was an Indonesian religious and political activist and the spiritual head of the Indonesian Association of Muslim Intellectuals (ICMI).
 During 1960s and 1970s he served for 17 years as an electrical engineer by training at the Bandung Institute of Technology.
-On May 1978 Imaduddin was imprisoned for 14 months by the Suharto regime for his Islamic activism.
+In May 1978 Imaduddin was imprisoned for 14 months by the Suharto regime for his Islamic activism.